pooley182/Plex-Meta-Manager-Wiki/Trakt-Builders.md

 ## Trakt List
 Gets every movie/show in the Trakt List.

 The expected input is a Trakt List URL.
-Multiple values are supported as either a list or a comma separated string.
+Multiple values are supported as either a list or a comma-separated string.

 ```yaml
 collections: